-Programme Objective (SMART) Construct and maintain roads and storm water systems including the sealing of roads that meet the minimum levels of service standards with respect to the establishment and provision of an effective transport infrastructure Programme Objective Outcome Ensure that all roads are accessible to stimulate economic activities and provide safe transport infrastructure routes Ensure 100% spending of MIG funds Short Term Strategies (1-2 Yrs.)
-Develop Roads / Storm water Master Plan Maintenance of existing road infrastructure Construction of new roads as prioritised by economic needs Medium Term Strategies (3-4 Yrs.)
-Maintenance of existing road infrastructure Construction of new roads as prioritised by economic needs Long term Strategies (5 Yrs. +) Maintenance of existing road infrastructure Construction of new roads as prioritised by economic needs
+Programme/Function Roads and Storm water Programme Objective (SMART) Construct and maintain roads and storm water systems including the sealing of roads that meet the minimum levels of service standards with respect to the establishment and provision of an effective transport infrastructure by 2030 Programme Objective Outcome Ensure that all roads are accessible to stimulate economic activities and provide safe transport infrastructure routes Ensure 100% spending of MIG funds Short Term Strategies (1-2 Yrs.)
+Develop Roads / Storm water Master Plan Maintenance of existing road infrastructure as per the developed maintenance plan Provision of storm water control to all roads Construction of new roads as prioritised by economic needs and master plan Medium Term Strategies (3-4 Yrs.)
+Maintenance of existing road infrastructure Construction of new roads as prioritised by economic needs Naming of municipal roads Long term Strategies (5 Yrs. +) Maintenance of existing road infrastructure Construction of new roads as prioritised by economic needs Re-naming of municipal roads